-About 400,000 Americans have MS, which also affects about 2.1 million individuals across the globe, reports.
+About 1,000,000 Americans have MS, which also affects over 2.3 million individuals across the globe, the National MS Society reports.

 Multiple sclerosis, also known as MS, is a neurological disease that impairs communication between the brain and other parts of the body.
 Difficulty with coordination and balance, as well as blurred vision, are common symptoms of the disease.

 Dr. Daniel M. Harrison, a neurologist and interim division director of the Maryland Multiple Sclerosis Center, said an accurate diagnosis can be made in the majority of cases when a patient undergoes proper evaluation and testing.

 “The diagnosis of multiple sclerosis is made based on a combination of a patient’s clinical signs and symptoms, and the results of supportive testing,” he said.

 But sometimes, symptoms are not as obvious, added Dr. Philip De Jager, PhD, a director of the Multiple Sclerosis Clinical Care and Research Center at the Columbia University Medical Center in New York.